-NOTE: Some sources of voltage drops can be local (e.g., Large household appliances on the same circuit, such as air-conditioners and fridges) and others can be remote (e.g. The next door neighbour's high powered welder).
+NOTE: Some sources of voltage drops can be local (for example, large household appliances on the same circuit, such as air-conditioners and fridges) and others can be remote (for example, the next door neighbour's high powered welder).

 Sometimes your ADSL line speed might look great, and downloads from local servers work well (such as Internode's mirror), but download speeds from distant (overseas) sites are slower.

 This is a common problem for many computer operating systems made in Redmond, Washington, USA (and some others).
-If you are running Windows, in particular, and if you haven't yet tuned your TCP/IP stack (Google 'Dr TCP', 'TCP Optimizer' and/or 'tuning TCP window size') - it is worth trying.
+If you are running Windows, in particular, and if you haven't yet tuned your TCP/IP stack (Search Google for 'Dr TCP', 'TCP Optimizer', and/or 'tuning TCP window size') - it is worth trying.

-TCP Window Size problems are easily proven - if you observe that one download from a well-connected, but internationally distant, server is slow, but that two or more downloads from that location at once all run at the same speed - meaning your aggregate download speed 'fills' your connection if you do multiple downloads at once.
+TCP Window Size problems are easily proven - if you observe that one download from a well-connected - but internationally distant - server is slow, but that two or more downloads from that location at once all run at the same speed - meaning your total download speed 'fills' your connection if you do multiple downloads at once.

 Wi-Fi may introduce slowdowns, packet loss, and similar problems:

 The wireless standards with the greatest potential for problems are those in the 2.4 Gigahertz spectrum - such as the original 802.11b Wi-Fi standard, and the 802.11g standard.